sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupuseraccountsadministratorpassword.md

 `AdministratorPassword` specifies the administrator password and whether it is hidden in the unattended installation answer file.

-To configure a blank administrator password for Windows® 7, write an empty string in Windows® System Image Manager (Windows SIM), by right-clicking the [Value](microsoft-windows-shell-setupuseraccountsadministratorpasswordvalue.md) setting, and then selecting **Write Empty String**.
+To configure a blank administrator password for Windows 7, write an empty string in Windows System Image Manager (Windows SIM), by right-clicking the [Value](microsoft-windows-shell-setupuseraccountsadministratorpasswordvalue.md) setting, and then selecting **Write Empty String**.

 **Caution**
 Creating a blank administrator password is a security risk.